DhruvDoshi/blog-page/_posts/2019-09-01-What-is-Nodes-in-Blockchain-?.md

 “What Is Blockchain Technology? - IBM Blockchain | IBM.”
 Ibm.com, 2021, www.ibm.com/topics/what-is-blockchain.

 ‌Wikipedia Contributors.
 “Blockchain.”
 Wikipedia, Wikimedia Foundation, 16 Oct.
 2021, en.wikipedia.org/wiki/Blockchain.

+“What Is a Blockchain Node and How Is It Used in Cryptocurrency?”
+NDTV Gadgets 360, gadgets.ndtv.com/cryptocurrency/features/what-is-a-blockchain-node-how-does-cryptocurrency-work-2515427.

+Jimi S. “Blockchain: What Are Nodes and Masternodes?”
+Medium, Coinmonks, 5 Sept.
+2018, medium.com/coinmonks/blockchain-what-is-a-node-or-masternode-and-what-does-it-do-4d9a4200938f.